 To back up, and see the big picture of training for mountaineering, we can identify the following key pieces of the fitness puzzle for mountaineers:

-- Speed: In the practical sense of mountain climbing, speed is strength.
-The quickness with which you push down into your boot determines your forward velocity.
+- Strength: In the practical sense of mountain climbing, speed is strength.
+The force with which you push down into your boot determines your upward velocity.

-- Form/technique: This is the mountaineer’s proficiency at moving over the terrain.
-In-experienced and inefficient climbers will need a lot more aerobic capacity, speed, and muscular endurance to make up for lack of good technique.
+- Form/technique: This is the mountaineer’s efficiency at moving over the terrain.
+In-experienced climbers will require a lot more energy (and subsequently fatigue sooner) to make up for lack of good technique.
+The technique of mountain climbing, which involves moving over uneven and rough can only be learned on mountainous terrain.

 Two Types of Training